 Attackers, for example, could have a manufacturing plant report it’s working on half capacity (while it’s working on 100%), and the plant operator will try to increase further the load, which can be devastating for the plant.

 20. Poor Authentication Protocols

-With so many IoT connected devices flooding the market, the manufacturers have overlooked the fact that each device needs a proper and strong authentication protocol.
-Such poor authorization mechanisms often lead to providing users with higher access then they are supposed to get.
+With so many IoT-connected devices flooding the market, the manufacturers have overlooked the fact that each device needs a proper and strong authentication protocol.
+Such poor authorization mechanisms often lead to providing users with higher access than they are supposed to get.

 Most devices lack password complexity, poor default credentials, lack of encryption, no Two-factor authentication, and insecure password recovery.
 These security vulnerabilities can easily lead to hackers getting easy access to devices and networks.